Human Relations (B.A.)

 FLC Seminar II

 Prerequisites PSYC 101 and SOCY 100 HUMR 311 Research Methods for Human RelationsIntroduces students to research methods utilized in human relations professions.
 Critical thinking, data analysis and synthesis are emphasized, along with understanding basic statistics.
-Students will learn to read, understand, and produce written research reports and will gain familiarity with SPSS, the statistical package for the social sciences.
+Students will learn to read, understand, and produce written research reports and will gain familiarity with PSPP, a statistical package for the social sciences.

-Prerequisites: PSYC 101, SOCY 100, and MAT 110 HUMR 350 Multicultural Social WorkPresents an overview of multicultural issues in social work.
-Emphasis is placed on the increasing need for cultural and ethnic diversity in social work practice with the changing U.S. population.
-Also discusses the politics of social work, with a focus on historical oppression and issues of social justice.
+Prerequisites: PSYC 101, SOCY 100, and MAT 110 HUMR 350 Multicultural Social WorkPresents an overview of multicultural issues in social work, with an emphasis on cultural competence.
+This course focuses on the increasing need for cultural and ethnic diversity in social work practice with the changing U.S. population.
+The politics of social work is also examined, with attention to historical oppression and issues of social justice.
 Utilizes case studies of assessment, planning and intervention with diverse clients.

 FLC Area V